This tutorial will cover the NumPy random normal function (AKA, np.random.normal).

 Here, the value 5

 parameter.
-It essentially indicates that we want to produce a NumPy array of 5 values, drawn from the normal distribution.
+It indicates that we want to produce a Numpy array with 5 values, drawn from the normal distribution.

 and scale